Skip to main content

 • All other identification requirements proving the applicant’s legal name and date of birth must still be met.

 Individuals from Ukraine are also eligible to complete the self-declaration to state the amount of their foreign driving experience, which will be applied to their new Ontario driver record.
 Drivers who complete the self-declaration and have at least 24 months of driving experience will be exempt from the mandatory time periods required under Ontario’s Graduated Licensing System and must complete all testing, including vision, knowledge and both G2 and G road tests.
 If less than 24 months is self-declared, wait times between testing will be reduced accordingly based on driving experience.
+Experience credits vary based on the length of time you have held your licence.

 If the Ukrainian driver’s licence is used to apply experience, it can be expired up to one year at the time of application and must be in English or French or must comply with current document translation requirements.